• Home

 Beyond legal penalties, the very coherence of the model is at stake.
 By tolerating this mix of reuse and disguised commerce, Vinted is undermining its most valuable asset: the trust of its community.
 The danger lies not so much in the presence of fast fashion as in the erosion of sincerity in the act of buying second-hand.
 If these lines continue to blur, what was once an alternative to the mass market could become just another distribution channel, distorting the very spirit of responsible consumption.

-Editor's note: Despite multiple enquiries from our editorial team to their HR and marketing departments, the various brands and fashion houses contacted had not responded to our requests at the time of publication.
+Editor's note: Despite several follow-ups from our editorial team with the HR and marketing departments, none of the fashion brands and houses contacted for this article wished to respond to our inquiries at the time of publication.

 This article was translated to English using an AI tool.